Doc2SoarGraph: Discrete Reasoning over Visually-Rich Table-Text Documents via Semantic-Oriented Hierarchical Graphs: Model

-For the \textit{Arithmetic} question, Tree Generator is adopted to generate an expression tree with the selected \emph{Quantity} and \emph{Date} nodes, which can be executed to infer the answer.
+$\bullet$ \textbf{Token Classifier.} For the \textit{Spans} and \textit{Counting} questions, a Token Classifier is employed to infer the final answer.
+In particular, for each valid token obtained in Section~\ref{token_masking}, Token Classifier assigns a \texttt{B}, \texttt{I} or \texttt{O} label and takes those tagged with \texttt{B} and \texttt{I} to generate the final answer.
+Formally, it takes in the updated representation $h_{token}^{'}$ of each valid token and computes the probability of the label as where $\textrm{FFN}$ is a feed-forward network with two layers.
+After obtaining the tokens, the final answer for \emph{Spans} and \emph{Counting} questions is generated heuristically following MHST~\cite{zhu2022towards}. $\bullet$ \textbf{Tree Generator.} For the \textit{Arithmetic} question, a Tree Generator is adopted to generate an expression tree with the selected \emph{Quantity} and \emph{Date} nodes, which can be executed to infer the answer.
 Following MHST~\cite{zhu2022towards}, the Tree Generator is implemented with GTS~\cite{xie2019goal}, which generates expression trees in a goal-driven manner.
-To adapt GTS in our framework, we make two major modifications.
+To adapt GTS in our model, we make two major modifications.
 First, instead of feeding all the numbers and dates in the input into GTS, we only feed the selected most relevant \emph{Quantity} and \emph{Date} nodes, which significantly reduces the number of candidates for GTS to predict each leaf node and alleviates the difficulties.
 Second, when GTS predicts each node in the expression tree, we revise the generation of the context vector by attending to all the nodes in the SD graph instead of the tokens in the sequence, which can offer enhanced comprehensive semantic representations of the document.

-The expression tree generated by the Tree Generator includes three kinds of nodes: the arithmetical operators $V_{op}$ (i.e., +,-,*,/), the constant numbers $V_{con}$ (i.e., $1$,$2$,$3$, .., $100$ ), and the quantity and date nodes $V_{node}$ that are selected in Section \ref{node_selection}.
-The target vocabulary for tree generation is denoted as $V = V_{op} \cup V_{con} \cup V_{node}$ and its length is denoted as $L$.
-Following the typical construction method of GTS~\cite{xie2019goal}, the expression tree is constructed starting from producing the topmost operator and then the left and right child nodes.